smartlab-br/oracle-instant-client/README.md

 # oracle-instant-client
-Oracle Instant Client, based on Ubuntu, to be used as base of apps that requires Oracle connection.
+Oracle Instant Client, based on Ubuntu 16.04, to be used as base of apps that requires Oracle connection.